wp-plugins/dynamic-widgets/trunk/readme.txt

 == Changelog ==

+= Version 1.1 =
+* Added support for widget display settings based on role, including not logged in (anonymous) users.

 = Version 1.0.1 =
 * Added default widget display setting option for 'Not Found' Error (404) Page.

+== Upgrade Notice ==

+ Be sure to deactivate Dynamic Widgets Plugin before installing the new version following steps 1 and 2 in the installation procedure.
+After the install you can re-activate the plugin.

 == Release notes ==

+= Version 1.1 =
+This is the next official stable release.
+If you upgrade from a previous version, please follow the upgrade notice.

 = Version 1.0.1 =
 No bugs found and/or reported since version 1.0.